stacksmith/trivial-project/README.md

 * action specified in `:DEFAULT-ACTION` (defaults to `:COPY`) is taken.

 Note: the action is determined prior to file renaming.
 Use common sense in renaming files (such as not changing the extension).

+The manifest is a list of files and file actions.
+Files are strings containing the subpath from the template directory.
+Only files (not directories) must be listed; directories are created automatically.

 ## USEFUL KEYS